Soil Testing for New Homes

-Blended Soils Can Be Bad
+Can Blended Soils Be Bad?

 Land developers might place a weaker soil on top a strong soil or vice versa.
-These same developers can also radically change the shape of land with giant earth-moving equipment.
+These same developers can also radically change the shape of the land with giant earth-moving equipment.
 Soil from high spots on a piece of land is cut away and transported to low spots.

 This kind of land transformation is acceptable if it is done correctly.
 But sometimes developers or contractors take shortcuts.

-Fill In Valleys
+Is Fill In Valleys?

 For example, a friend of mine discovered his house was built on top of an old, deep ravine.
 His lot was level because 25 feet of fill dirt had been installed in the old valley.